Jimmy Love (footballer): Football

 Whilst working, Love initially played for Partick (not the same club as the modern Partick Thistle) and had already visited Lancashire with Partick in the 1878 New Year.
 In summer 1878 he joined Lancashire club Darwen, arriving before fellow Partick player Fergus Suter.

 He scored twice against Eagley in the 1878–79 FA Cup second round and scored two more in the third round victory over Remnants at the Oval, and was in top form when Darwen faced Old Etonians in the famous 5–5 draw on 13 February 1879 where he scored twice a second half comeback from a 5–1 deficit.
 He was an integral part of the team that season, with the club playing a benefit match for Love and Suter in April 1879.
 Early the next season he played three times for Darwen, but after the defeat of Haslingden in the Lancashire Cup on 25 October, he disappeared from the team.

 The following month he played in a friendly for local rivals Blackburn Rovers.
-The only other noted appearance was in what is thought to be his final football match, on 10 January 1880 for village side in Haslingden.
+The only other noted appearance was in what is thought to be his final football match, on 10 January 1880 for the village side in Haslingden.

-Army career
+Royal Marines career

 In February 1880 he signed up for the Royal Marines in Liverpool.
 By 1881 he was a corporal.
 In 1882 the Marines were called into action and Love was posted to Egypt during the occupation of Alexandria which followed the Anglo-Egyptian War.
 Whilst in Egypt he fell ill with enteric fever and died in the military hospital in Ismailia.
 He is commemorated on the memorial in Tel-el-Kebir cemetery.
 His family were in 1883 sent a campaign medal recognising his service.
 He is also commemorated on a Royal Marine memorial in Rochester Cathedral.